pandastrike/panda-parchment/README.md

 ## Status

-[Fairmont][0] is still under heavy development and is `beta` quality, meaning you should probably not use it in your production code.
+[Fairmont][] is still under heavy development and is `beta` quality, meaning you should probably not use it in your production code.

 ## Roadmap

-You can get an idea of what we're planning by looking at the [issues list][200].
+You can get an idea of what we're planning by looking at the [issues list][tickets].
 If you want something that isn't there, and you think it would be a good addition, please open a ticket.

 [tickets]:https://github.com/pandastrike/fairmont/issues
 [Fairmont]:https://github.com/pandastrike/fairmont